badgamerbad/Learning/Web Technologies/Docker/psl knowledge center/README.md

 - computer running docker engine
 - windows OS cannot be a host - docker creates a linux VM (known as MOBY) and that is the HOST
 - linux can be directly a HOST
-- has the docker deamon (application to run, pull container)
+- has the docker daemon (application to run, pull container)
     - used to build run and distribute containers
     - manages the containers
 - creates the container with images